 “Keeping the call to action toward of the top of a page, not requiring users to scroll down to find it, places more value on the call to action and allows it to receive more impressions.” – Shay Howe, Groupon’s User Interface Engineer

 A great example of effective positioning, is Invisible Children’s ‘sticky’ donate button – wherever you scroll on their website, the donate button is always there.

 Efficient use of colour can ensure that people’s eyes are drawn to a donate page.
-A/B tests in the articles listed in the resource section below come to the same conclusions.
+The results of multiple A/B tests (detailed in the articles listed in the resource section below) support the following conclusions:

-The key is that the colour of the donate button, should contrast with other colours on the page to ensure your eye is drawn to it.
-Hence why on most websites, the ‘signup’ button is often a bright colour whilst the ‘login’ button blends in with the background.
+The key is that the colour of the donate button- should contrast with other colours on the page to ensure that your eye is drawn to it.
+Hence why on most websites- the ‘signup’ button is often a bright colour whilst the ‘login’ button blends in with the background.

 Lots of donation forms use this technique to encourage the donation of certain amounts:

-Rounded corners are easier on the human eye than square corners and are quite the norm in online design.
-Shay Howe, Groupon’s user interface engineer, says curved buttons are more clickable than square buttons.
+Rounded corners are easier on the human eye, making them more clickable, and are considered the norm in online design.

 Resources about Donation Form Design

-- Great Nonprofit Donation Pages: 10 examples of nonprofit donation pages (lots of lovely screenshots for inspiration!)
+- Great Nonprofit Donation Pages: ten examples of nonprofit donation pages (lots of lovely screenshots for inspiration!)